-Understanding the causes-is Autism Genetic?
+Understanding the causes: Is Autism Genetic?
 Autism is a complex developmental disorder that affects millions of people worldwide.
 The diagnosis of autism is characterized by varying degrees of communication difficulties, social interaction challenges, and repetitive behaviors or interests.
 According to the Center for Disease Control and Prevention (CDC), the prevalence of autism has been increasing in recent years, with current estimates showing that one in 54 children in the US is diagnosed with autism.

 Despite the growing awareness of autism and its associated challenges, the underlying causes of the disorder remain a topic of lively debate among scientists, researchers, and healthcare professionals.
 One perspective posits that autism is primarily a genetic disorder, while others point to environmental factors such as toxins or maternal stress.